skodak/mdc/README.md

 * Limit Docker ports redirections to 127.0.01 interface
 * Always keep macOS firewall enabled and do not allow Docker to listen to incoming connections
 * Do not install random additional Moodle plugins without security review
+* Do not use Docker tags for obsolete unsupported images unless absolutely necessary (such as PHP 8.0 and 7.4)

 ## PHPUnit testing